Troller Veículos Especiais

 Troller Veículos Especiais S/A (Troller) was a Brazilian off-road vehicle manufacturer.
 Founded in 1995 in Horizonte, Ceará, it became a subsidiary of Ford in 2007.
-Troller T4 was a flagship vehicle, which had featured successfully in several rally races around the world, including the Dakar Rally.
+The Troller T4 was a flagship vehicle, which had featured successfully in several rally races around the world, including the Dakar Rally.

 Etymology

 The name Troller is a Brazilian adaptation of the English word Troll, which refers to a character of the Scandinavian legends that dwells forests and caves of Norway.
-A character that protects its visitors, as well as being faithful, loyal and bring luck, but loses patience when they threaten their habitat.

 History

 Troller started in 1995, by Rogério Farias.
 In April 1996, the first prototype was built.

 In 1997, the company was bought by the entrepreneur Mário Araripe, who formed a partnership with Rogério Farias; the first gasoline-powered T4 was built.
 The mass-production of the vehicle started in 1999, when a factory was built in the municipality of Horizonte.